benchmarking-suite/benchsuite-docs/src/index.rst

 Purpose
 =======
-The Benchmarking Suite has the main purpose of autoamting
+The Benchmarking Suite has the main purpose of autoamting the execution of several tool

 .. automodule:: benchsuite.controller
    :members: